Statute of Monopolies: Sections 6–9

+Section 12: Coals from Newcastle

+The Hostmen of Newcastle claimed the legal monopoly of exporting coals from the river Tyne to any town in England.
+The government of Elizabeth I was in favour of the monopoly because it could use the Hostmen to collect a tax on coal.
+The monopoly existed by 1600 and probably much earlier; until the mid-Victorian era, most of London's coal was shipped from the river Tyne.

+Although the Statute of Monopolies declared monopolies null and void, section 12 was included to preserve the rights of the Newcastle Hostmen:

+The monopoly was vigorously exercised until about 1720 — the Hostmen often seized coals laden aboard ship without their authority — but was gradually abandoned over doubts about the wording.

 Dating of the Statute of Monopolies

 The Statute of Monopolies is properly cited without a year.
 However, when it is cited with a year there are writers who use 1623 and some who use 1624.
-The confusion arises because the Parliamentary Session in which it passed assembled on 12 February 1624 (using modern dating), but at the time this would have been 12 February 1623 (as the New Year in England at the time was on Lady Day, 25 March).
-The Act received Royal Assent on 29 May 1624.
-At the time all Acts passed within a session commenced on the first day of the session.
-So legally the Act was commenced in 1623, but in terms of historical dating it was commenced and passed in 1624.
+The confusion arises because the parliamentary session in which it passed assembled on 12 February 1624 (using modern dating), but at the time this would have been 12 February 1623 (as the New Year in England at the time was on Lady Day, 25 March).
+The act received royal assent on 29 May 1624.
+At the time all acts passed within a session commenced on the first day of the session.
+So legally the act was commenced in February 1623, but in terms of historical dating it was commenced and was passed in 1624.